-At Conn-Area Catholic, students are screened for Title I Language Arts and Math services based on recommendations from teachers or parents.
+At St. Bernard Regional Catholic School, students are screened for Title I Language Arts and Math services based on recommendations from teachers or parents.
 If a student qualifies for services, a permission form is sent to the parents to have their child attend one-on-one or small group remediation to assist the child in catching up with his or her classmates.

 Pennsylvania Act 89 provides Intermediate Units with funds to provide auxiliary services to students who are parentally enrolled in the nonpublic schools.
 Students who are enrolled in kindergarten through grade 12 and who are Pennsylvania residents may be eligible to receive services.
 These services may include remedial reading and math, speech and language therapy, counseling, and psycho-educational testing.
 Types of services provided in the nonpublic schools are based on student enrollments and consultation between DCIU and nonpublic school administrators.
 These are not services that would carry an individualized entitlement for students but, rather, are provided subject to limitations of funding appropriated annually in the state budget.